 - materials to be used in art installations, workshops, decor, performances, etc.

-- materials to be used to make specific structures for a camp that are beyond basic infrastructure and are an intrinsic aspect of something they are offering to the Nest community (i.e. furniture with an interactive element, stages, possibly some specialised food or drink IF it is an intrinsic aspect of an interactive project that offers something beyond just eating and drinking (i.e. we might fund candies to be used in a 3d puzzle game that gives candy as a prize, we have funded magic berries for a tasting experience before, etc.) Otherwise all food and drink are considered a gift rather than art.
+- materials to be used to make specific structures for a camp that are beyond basic infrastructure and are an intrinsic aspect of something they are offering to the Nest community (i.e. furniture with an interactive element, stages, possibly some specialised food or drink IF it is an intrinsic aspect of an interactive project that offers something beyond just eating and drinking (i.e. we might fund sweets to be used in a 3d puzzle game that gives sweets as a prize, we have funded magic berries for a tasting experience before, etc.) Otherwise all food and drink are considered a gift rather than art.

 Things we don’t fund: